Yiddish: Internet

 Google Translate includes Yiddish as one of its languages, as does Wikipedia.
-Hebrew alphabet keyboards are available and right-to-left writing recognised.
+Hebrew-alphabet keyboards are available, and right-to-left writing is recognized.
 Google Search accepts queries in Yiddish.

-Over ten thousand Yiddish texts, estimated as over half of all the published works in Yiddish, are now online based on the work of the Yiddish Book Center, volunteers, and the Internet Archive.
+Over eleven thousand Yiddish texts, estimated as between a sixth and a quarter of all the published works in Yiddish, are now online, based on the work of the Yiddish Book Center, volunteers, and the Internet Archive.

 There are many websites on the Internet in Yiddish.
-In January 2013, The Forward announced the launch of the new daily version of their newspaper's website, which has been active since 1999 as an online weekly, supplied with radio and video programs, a literary section for fiction writers and a special blog written in local contemporary Hasidic dialects.
+In January 2013, The Forward announced the launch of the new daily version of its newspaper's website, which has been active since 1999 as an online weekly, supplied with radio and video programs, a literary section for fiction writers and a special blog written in local contemporary Hasidic dialects.

+Many Jewish ethnolects influenced by Yiddish are available via online resources such as YouTube.

 Computer scientist Raphael Finkel maintains a hub of Yiddish-language resources, including a searchable dictionary and spell checker.

-In late 2016, Motorola, Inc. released its smartphones with keyboard access for the Yiddish language in its foreign language option.
+In late 2016, Motorola Inc. released its smartphones with keyboard access for the Yiddish language in its foreign language option.

-On 5 April 2021, Duolingo added Yiddish to its courses.
+On April 5, 2021, Duolingo added Yiddish to its courses.

 Influence on other languages

-In addition to Modern Hebrew and New York English, especially as spoken by yeshivah students (sometimes known as Yeshivish), Yiddish has influenced Cockney in England and to some degree the city dialects of Vienna and Berlin.
+In addition to Modern Hebrew and New York English, especially as spoken by yeshivah students (sometimes known as Yeshivish), Yiddish has influenced Cockney in England, the city dialect of Amsterdam and to some degree the city dialects of Vienna and Berlin.
 French argot has some words coming from Yiddish.

 Paul Wexler proposed that Esperanto was not an arbitrary pastiche of major European languages but a Latinate relexification of Yiddish, a native language of its founder.
 This model is generally unsupported by mainstream linguists.

+Yiddish had an influence on Jewish Swedish, a dialect of Swedish used by Jews with loanwords from Hebrew and Yiddish.
+And Yiddish had an influence on Hungarian with extra influence on Jewish Hungarian, a dialect of Hungarian spoken by Hungarian Jews.
+Yiddish had influence on other European Jewish ethnolects like Jewish Russian and Jewish French.
+These ethnolects are shown in various pieces of media across various mediums both digital and physical.

 Language examples

-Here is a short example of the Yiddish language with standard German as a comparison.
+The following is a short example of the Yiddish language written in both the Hebrew and Latin scripts with English and standard German for comparison.